Navigating the Impact of AI Replacing Humans in Workplaces

 • Advertising Copywriters: AI can create catchy headlines and content quickly

-• Delivery Drivers: Self-driving vehicles powered by AI are on the horizon
+• Delivery Drivers: Self-driving vehicles and drones powered by AI are on the horizon

 • Graphic Designers: AI can learn to mimic human artistic style